Jordilg13/1DAW_PROJECT/README.md

 </p>

 ## About the project
 This is a web site made as a first website of 1DAW course.
-The page is a online shop of computers and other tech products, it accomplishes the main functions of a e-commerce with admin and client functions.
+The page is an online shop of computers and other tech products, it accomplishes the main functions of a e-commerce with admin and client functions.

 ## Built With